 The group is able to give all of their auction committee members User Accounts to access the site so that they can enter item and donor details as the information is made available and everyone is able to see exactly what has been received.

-They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online Bidder Registration and Ticket sales.
+They also decide to offer online pre-bidding for the silent auction for the week before the event, which is available through the auction website, along with online Bidder Registration/Checkout and Ticket sales.
 By connecting their Stripe.com credit card processing account, they are able to collect payments for the ticket purchases up-front and also capture credit card information for bidders who register online and want to save their credit card details for the event.

 The day before the auction, the online pre-bidding finishes and the silent auction Bid Sheets are printed out showing the highest online bid as the starting bid amount for the live auction component.